jasonme0830/Isabelle2Cpp-2025/README.md

 ## TODO

+- [ ] Reimplement the parser
+- [ ] Add optimization of variables removal
+- [ ] Try to reuse values as many as possible
+- [ ] Provide configurable conversion rules
-- [ ]Do some benchmarks comparing to the Isabelle and native cpp codes
+- [ ] Do some benchmarks between generated cpp codes and native cpp codes
+- [ ] Do some benchmarks between generated cpp codes and generated sml codes